migmontal/ebdt/README.md

 ## Overview

-`ebdt` is an R package designed for comprehensive evaluation of binary diagnostic tests.
-It provides functions to calculate performance metrics (sensitivity, specificity, predictive values, likelihood ratios), visualize results through ROC curves and confusion matrices, and compare multiple diagnostic tests.
+The `ebdt` package evaluates the quality of a binary diagnostic test under complete verification.
+It computes point estimates and confidence intervals for sensitivity, specificity, Youden index, positive and negative predictive values, positive and negative likelihood ratios, weighted kappa coefficient, and disease prevalence, for both, cross-sectional (prospective) and retrospective study designs.

 This package is particularly useful for:
 - Medical researchers evaluating diagnostic accuracy